 Frankfort’s economy throughout the years has largely served the administrative and government center of the Commonwealth, but business ventures have branched out in several directions.
 Among other enterprises, Frankfort has long been known for its many distilleries.
 While Prohibition affected the city much like other bourbon-producing parts of the state, Frankfort and the surrounding area are now home to several distilleries, including Buffalo Trace.

 The town was briefly a center for the automotive industry, but the Great Depression effectively closed that sector down.
 And although the distilleries had shut down for the most part during the Prohibition era, it was the spirits industry that helped pull the local economy back from economic catastrophe.

 Frankfort enjoyed its greatest period of growth after World War II.
 The post-war economy allowed the city to double its population, from roughly 11,500 in 1940 to 21,900 in 1970.
 The city has enjoyed more moderate growth since then, to a 2016 estimate of around 28,000.

-Present-day Frankfort is a vibrant city, with rebuilt and revitalized architecture, and the opening of new businesses with an eye to the future while not forgetting the past.
-By any standard, the city is simply a pleasant place to live.
+Present-day Frankfort is a vibrant city, with rebuilt and revitalized architecture and many new businesses prepared to embrace the future without forgetting the past.
+By any standard, this tree-lined, river city is simply a pleasant place to live.

-With its proximity to the Kentucky River and Elkhorn Creek, boating, kayaking, canoeing and fishing are literally just around the corner.
-The city hosts nine parks, and the opportunities for outdoor activities and adventures are only a short drive or bicycle ride away.
-The city also hosts cycling clubs; and the Bluegrass State games, designed to allow all age groups to compete in a variety of sports, are held each year in Frankfort.
+The city boasts nine parks, with opportunities for outdoor activities and adventures only a short drive or bicycle ride away.
+Dissected by the Kentucky River and Elkhorn Creek, boating, kayaking, canoeing and fishing are literally just around the corner.
+Frankfort hosts cycling clubs and the Bluegrass State games, an annual event designed to allow all age groups to compete in a variety of sports.